 Changes for UK customers of online content services

-UK customers visiting the EEA and EEA customers visiting the UK may see restrictions to the content ordinarily available to them when in their home state after the end of the transition period.
+UK customers visiting the EEA and EEA customers visiting the UK may see restrictions to the content available to them from 1 January 2021.

 This will depend on the terms of their services and the licences in place between service providers and right holders.